EcoStruxure/OLGA/docs/example/example.md

 - [5.
 LINQ Queries](#5-linq-queries)

 ### 1. Generate a Library from the Demo Ontology
-First, retrieve the [ExampleDemoOntology.owl](./helloWorld/ExampleDemoOntology.owl) and generate a library to a given ${Path Of Your Choice}:
+First, retrieve the [ExampleDemoOntology.owl](https://github.com/EcoStruxure/OLGA/blob/master/docs/example/ExampleDemoOntology.owl) and generate a library to a given ${Path Of Your Choice}:

 ```console
 java -jar target\OLGA-0.0.3-with-dependencies.jar --code cs --library trinity --name DemoExample --path .../ExampleDemoOntology.owl --out ${Path Of Your Choice}
 ```

 The following sections will go through the steps need to instantiate an ontology, persist it and query it.
-The source code for these steps can be found [here](./Example.zip).
+The source code for these steps can be found [here](https://github.com/EcoStruxure/OLGA/blob/master/docs/example/DemoExample.zip).

 In case you want to try another ontology make you sure you take a look at this URI Normalization at the user guide section.

-### 2. Create a .Net Framework project
+### 2. Create a .Net project

-First create a .NetFramework console project.
+First create a .Net (Core or Framework) console project.

 To instantiate an ontology, the following dependencies are required:

-* [Trinity](https://www.nuget.org/packages/Semiodesk.Trinity) Library provided by SemioDesk available at Nuget.org.
-It can be added as a Nuget package
+* Trinity Library provided by SemioDesk available at Nuget.org.
+It can be added as a [Nuget package](https://www.nuget.org/packages/Semiodesk.Trinity)
 * The generated library by OLGA available on your machine, it must added as a reference from the DemoExample-Trinity.dll which is located in the following path:

 > `${Path Of Your Choice}\DemoExample-dotnetTrinity\bin\Release\net461`